Jamieson Place, Edmonton

 Jamieson Place is a residential neighbourhood in west Edmonton, Alberta, Canada.
-The neighbourhood is named for Colonel F.C.
-Jamieson (1875–1966), Edmonton lawyer, colonel in the Canadian Expeditionary Force during WWI and Alberta Conservative MLA 1931–1935.
+The neighbourhood is named for Colonel F. C. Jamieson (1875–1966), Edmonton lawyer, colonel in the Canadian Expeditionary Force during the First World War and Alberta Conservative Member of Legislative Assembly 1931–1935.

 The neighbourhood is bounded on the west by Anthony Henday Drive, on the north by Callingwood Road, on the east by 184 Street, and on the south be Lessard Road.
 The Anthony Henday provides access to destinations to the south of the city including the Edmonton International Airport.